Name: Kate Fisher with Collaborators Shira Richter and Rhonda Willers

 How can I participate in this dialogue?

 What’s YOUR story? is the question we are asking artist mothers.
 Shira and I hope to develop a conversation before and during the ACW event.
 To prepare we have a selection of questions you can answer.
-Your input is greatly appreciated and your answers remain anonymous.
+Your input is greatly appreciated and we are happy to credit your words or all your answers remain anonymous.
 Come share your story and contribute to an ongoing and developing conversation about maternity and art.
 Just click on the link below.

 Mother of All Confessions – Conversation Starter

 Are you a Mother/artist?
-Do you live in the Twin Cities? do you want to participate by being a mom in the confessional booth during the ACW event? if so please email Kate Fisher at firstname.lastname@example.org
+Do you live in the Twin Cities? do you want to participate by being a mom in the confessional booth during future events? if so please email Kate Fisher at firstname.lastname@example.org